MicrosoftDocs/WSL/WSL/case-sensitivity.md

 ### Case sensitivity inheritance

-When creating new directories, those directories will inherit the case sensitivity from it's parent directory.
+When creating new directories, those directories will inherit the case sensitivity from its parent directory.

 > [!WARNING]
 > There is an exception to this inheritance policy when running in WSL 1 mode.
 When a distribution is running in WSL 1 mode, the per-directory case sensitivity flag is not inherited; directories created in a case sensitive directory are not automatically case sensitive themselves.
 You must explicitly mark each directory as case sensitive